Last Updated on September 23, 2021 by Grow with Bovees

 There are several kinds of ornamental bananas.
 Musa rosacea has pink flowers and makes an attractive plant in warm, moist places.

 The wild banana, Ensete ventricosum, is a large, popular plant that is quick and easy to grow in a warm position.

-The large, soft leaves are easily damaged by the wind and it should therefore be planted where they receive as little wind as possible.
+The large, soft leaves are easily damaged by the wind, and they should therefore be planted where they receive as little wind as possible.

 In areas which experience mild frosts, the plants will often die off during the cold weather and then shoot out again in spring.